ytsai43/Leetcode_database/README.md

 # Leetcode_database
-This repository includes all leetcode database problems and solutions with EASY and MEDIUM level.
+This repository includes all leetcode database EASY and MEDIUM level problems and solutions with MySQL.